Honors and Awards

 DAVID S. ROSEN AWARD FOR HUMANISM

-Even more impressive than his professional accomplishments was the exemplary nature of Dr. Rosen’s character.
-He had an amazing gift to connect with through his innate humanism and sincerity that positively impacted all of those whom he encountered.
+Even more impressive than his professional accomplishments, was his character.
+His innate humanism and sincerity positively impacted all of those whom he encountered.
 Unfortunately, Dr. Rosen passed away in February 2013 following a battle with cancer at the age of 54 - a tremendous loss to all of our communities.

-In honor and memory of Dr. Rosen’s numerous contributions to our Medicine-Pediatrics residents, training program, and our community, we created the David S. Rosen Award for Humanism to recognize a graduating Medicine-Pediatrics resident who embodies many of the outstanding attributes exemplified by Dr. Rosen: kindness, compassion, humility, and willingness to provide transformative care to patients.
+In honor and memory of Dr. Rosen’s numerous contributions to our Med-Peds residents, training program, and our community, we created the David S. Rosen Award for Humanism to recognize a graduating Med-Peds resident who embodies many of the outstanding attributes exemplified by Dr. Rosen: kindness, compassion, humility, and willingness to provide transformative care to patients.